What does it actually take to win a hackathon?

 Pick your core tools BEFORE the hackathon and stick with them.
 You need at most 3-4 AI tools.
 Master those rather than dabbling in dozens.
 Tool-hopping wastes precious hackathon time.

-• Core toolkit: one code assistant, one full-stack builder, one general AI—that's enough
+• Core toolkit: one code assistant, one full-stack builder, one general AI, one documentation tool (Ainna) - that's enough

 • Practice beforehand: know your tools' strengths and limitations before the clock starts